phamthekhang632/simple_humanoid_controller/README.md

 git clone https://github.com/phamthekhang632/simple_humanoid_controller.git
 ```

 Building `mc_rtc` environment.
-The preset name might be different depending on which preset do you have ROS support turned on.
+The preset name might be different depending on which preset you have ROS support turned on.

 ```bash
 cd ..